pflanze/website/ARCHITECTURE.md

 going via the string representation of the language, loses type checking by falling back to the default for `Lang` (English).

+## `Flat`

+For (HTML) tree generation, often there's a desire to calculate a variable number of nodes and then splice them into the context instead of embedding them as a subtree. `Flat` in `ahtml.rs` is used for this purpose, tied to the ahtml infrastructure.

 ## Various

 - markdownprocessor etc. return Result, only at the very end we handle